-Whether you’re super into making your own body scrubs or just starting to explore the world of natural beauty recipes, these simple and effective sea salt scrubs are perfect for everyone.
+Whether you’re super into making your own body scrubs or just starting to explore the world of natural beauty recipes, these simple and effective sea salt body scrubs are perfect for everyone.
 Get ready to pamper yourself and unveil the natural radiance of your skin with these easy-to-make recipes.
 Let’s dive in!

-So today, we’re diving into the world of sea salt scrubs with six nourishing recipes: First up is a refreshing lemon-infused scrub that promises to leave your skin feeling smooth and rejuvenated.
+So today, we’re diving into the world of homemade sea salt scrubs with six nourishing recipes: First up is a refreshing lemon-infused scrub that promises to leave your skin feeling smooth and rejuvenated.

 I’ve combined the zesty invigoration and gentle exfoliating power of lemon peel powder with the deep moisturizing benefits of coconut and sweet almond oils.
 My daughter wanted me to call this lemon heaven, as it’s her new favorite recipe of mine.